 The original logo illustration was rendered by hand, then painted with a blue watercolour wash as a nod to the brand’s indigo roots.
 The result is a unique artwork that combines craft and technology.
 The scissor is also a metaphor for the DENHAM team spirit, with the two blades working together for a more exceptional result.

 Jason Denham shares some of the stories behind his scissor obsession and ever-growing collection.

 How did you start collecting scissors?

-What’s the piece from your archive you like the best?
+What’s the piece from your archive do you like the best?

-Too many to mention.
+There are far too many to mention!
 However, my first scissors are memorable and framed in our studio.
-We also have a pair of French scissors from about 1550 that are incredible — they’re the oldest piece in our archive and the piece I’m most fond of.
+We also have a pair of French scissors from about 1550 that are incredible — they’re the oldest piece in our archive and one of the pieces I’m most fond of.

 How do scissors inspire you in your work?

 Scissors are the most important tool for a jean maker, as the cut is the essential part of the jean.
 The scissors is a very multi-talented tool.

 Do you organise exhibitions of your scissors?